minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 #.
 Expose the Tenant MinIO port

-   To test the MinIO Client :mc-cmd:`mc` from your local machine, forward the MinIO port and create an alias.
+   To test the MinIO Client :mc:`mc` from your local machine, forward the MinIO port and create an alias.

    * Forward the Tenant's MinIO port: